An essential medium in Burmese Buddhism the Parabaik is an accordian folded book containing stories that are narrated through words and pictures.

 One side features hand drawn illustrations of the Buddha life.

 The other side features tightly scripted Burmese Pali text in its rounded form.

 Size Open: 15.5cm x 49cm

-Estimated to be a well preserved piece from the late 1800s / early 1900s
+Estimated to be a well preserved piece from the early-mid 1900s

 Other examples of Parabaiks may be seen in the archives of the British Library and the Princeton University Library.